rit-construct-makerspace/access-control-documentation/Troubleshooting.md

 * For new devices, the most common issue is restricted networks.
 Contact your institution's IT department for help registering a device to the network.
 * Ensure that all configuration settings have been applied properly.

-## ACS stuck in lockout state, will not change state, constantly beeping/alarming
+## Stuck in lockout state, will not change state, constantly beeping/alarming

 **ISSUE: ACS device is in an emergency state**